icuurd12b42/tmcsyntaxEB/README.md

 ##Features

--Multiple syntax support
+⋅⋅*Multiple syntax support
--Simple Interface
+⋅⋅*Simple Interface

--No complex libraries and system to add to your project -Just tell it the edit box you want to do highliting with and you are off -Colorize Keywords, Literals, Functions, Classes, Single Line Comment, Multi Line Comment, Quotes, Numbers, Braces and so on -Editing Features, Unlimited Undo/Redo, Indent, Block Comment, Find, Cut, Copy Paste, Select All -Switch Language Feature
+-No complex libraries and system to add to your project

+-Just tell it the edit box you want to do highliting with and you are off

+-Colorize Keywords, Literals, Functions, Classes, Single Line Comment, Multi Line Comment, Quotes, Numbers, Braces and so on

+-Editing Features, Unlimited Undo/Redo, Indent, Block Comment, Find, Cut, Copy Paste, Select All

+-Switch Language Feature

 -Toggle Highliting On Off

 -Line Numbering (On the side of the box), Toggle On Off